-Analysis | The two big discrepancies in the testimony on the Jan.
-6 Capitol riot
+Analysis | The disputed timeline of the Capitol riot

 On Wednesday, it was between the commanding general of the National Guard and the Defense Department over when the Guard was actually given its approval to go into the Capitol.

 “How is that possible?”
 Sen. Roy Blunt (R-Mo.) said Wednesday.
-It’s a good question — and one that reinforces how inexplicable and irreconcilable some of the conflicting versions of the Jan.
+It’s a good question — and one that reinforces how inexplicable and irreconcilable some of the conflicting versions of Jan.
 6 remain, nearly two months later.

 Here’s what we know about the timelines and what’s disputed.